 Some network marketing scams are noticeable by the way they structure their compensation plans.
 Individuals are paid from the registration fees of those they have recruited.

-If that is the case, the business plan is likely to be a pyramid scheme – which is another type of network marketing scams.
+If that is the case, the business plan is likely to be a pyramid scheme – which is another type of a scam.

 Would you or anyone else buy their products or services if it was not for the opportunity to make money network marketing?